fn-alves/ngx-photoswipe/README.md

 Run `ng serve` to start the dev server for the demo.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## ngx-photoswipe

-The library was created with the angular cli using `ng generate library`.

-**!!!
-The project's name is 'ngx-photoswipe' (with a dash) because an underline is not supported.**

 ### build library